20 Things You're Missing Out On In Kingman, Arizona - karta.com

 12. Lewis Kingman Park

-Lewis Kingman Park is a peaceful retreat in Kingman, Arizona, ideal for picnics, outdoor activities, and family gatherings.
-This well-maintained park features shaded areas, playgrounds, and open green spaces where visitors can relax or engage in recreational activities.
-The park's convenient location along Route 66 makes it a perfect spot for travelers to take a break and enjoy a scenic rest stop.
+Lewis Kingman Park is an oasis in Kingman, Arizona, for picnics, outdoor activities, and family gatherings.
+The park is well-kept, having shaded areas, playgrounds, and open green areas for lounging or recreation.
+It is strategically located off the side of Route 66, making it an excellent break for tired travelers and a scenic rest area.

-Fun Fact: Lewis Kingman Park is named after Lewis Kingman, a civil engineer who played a significant role in the development of the Atlantic and Pacific Railroad in the 1880s.
+Fun fact: The park is named for Lewis Kingman, a civil engineer in the 1880s who played a vital role in building up the Atlantic and Pacific Railroad.

 13. Cella Winery

-Experience the flavors of the Arizona high desert at Cella Winery, a boutique winery located near Kingman.
-Known for its handcrafted wines, Cella Winery produces a range of varietals that highlight the unique terroir of the region.
-Visitors can enjoy tastings in a relaxed setting, where they can sample reds, whites, and specialty wines, each with distinct notes that capture the essence of Arizona’s winemaking traditions.
+Experience the distinct flavors of the Arizona high desert at the boutique Cella Winery, located near Kingman.
+Cella Winery prides itself on the production of small lots of finely crafted wines and is well known for producing a range of varietals that reflect the unique terroir of the area.
+Visitors can sample reds, whites, and specialty wines, each bearing subtle aromas and flavors that reflect the essence of Arizona winemaking traditions, all within a relaxed atmosphere.

 Cella Wines